hhvm/user-documentation/guides/hhvm/02-basic-usage/02-command-line.md

 In command-line (cli) mode, you run the `hhvm` binary from the command-line, execute the script and then exit HHVM immediately when the script completes.

 Here is an example of how to run a script in HHVM cli mode.
-Take the following PHP script:
+Take the following Hack script:

-@@ command-line-examples/fib.php @@
+@@ command-line-examples/fib.hack @@

 At the command-line, you would execute the script as follows:

 ```
-% hhvm /path/to/fib.php 10
+% hhvm /path/to/fib.hack 10
 ```

 You specify the `hhvm` binary, the path to `fib.php` and an argument to the script (arguments to scripts do not exist in all cases, of course).